linda-seiter/CMSC115_2258/unit1_project/README.md

 6. **Test Java Programs with JUnit**:

-   - Run a JUnit test class to check that the program's output matches the expected results.
+   - Run a JUnit test class to validate a program's output.

 7. **Debug and Fix Errors in Java Code**:

-   - Identify and resolve syntax, logic, and runtime errors in Java programs to ensure correct functionality.
+   - Identify and resolve syntax and logic errors.

 8. **Document Java Code**:

-   - Write comments to improve the readability, maintainability, and clarity of Java code.
+   - Use comments to improve code readability and provide clear documentation.

 ## Task 1 - SelfIntroduction